LeoNatan/LNPopupController/.github/ISSUE_TEMPLATE.md

 If possible, please provide a small demo project, reproducing the issue - this would be a appreciated.
 -->

-#### OS and Xcode Versions
+#### Device, OS and Xcode Versions
 <!---
-Provide the OS and Xcode versions you are using.
+Provide the OS and Xcode versions you are using, and the device / simulator you tested on.
 -->